SOAP Notes [2023 Update]

 What are SOAP Notes?

 SOAP Notes are a common practice for how therapists record information about their patients and their therapy sessions.
 If you are a school administrator or new therapist, you may not know what this acronym stands for.
 SOAP Notes stands for Subjective, Objective, Assessment, and Plan.
 Below is a quick breakdown of what gets recorded in each section, or if you are a visual learner, click on the video below.

-Plan – The therapist outlines the course of services for future sessions.
+The plan section outlines the therapist’s plan of action based on their assessment.
+It includes the specific interventions, strategies, and goals for the patient’s future therapy sessions.
+The therapist outlines the course of services for future sessions.
 I.E., for Speech and Language Therapy, if the child has been working at a word level and will move up to working at a phrase or sentence level.
 This area may also include information about assigned homework.